wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

       * The frequency of backups and retentions varies by plan: Hobbyist offers a single disaster recovery backup, while Startup, Business, and Premium provide backups every 12 hours for up to 1, 3, and 13 days, respectively.

 ### Are backups encrypted?
-Backups are encrypted with CSP-managed keys.
+Backups are encrypted with cloud service provider managed keys.

 ### Can subscribers restore data if they need to?
 Soft delete is not supported, but where applicable, mandatory user confirmation is required before triggering the delete action.
 Backups and restorations are operational procedures that are not exposed to subscribers.